iamsauravsharma/advent-of-code/README.md

 def main_cli():
     initializer = advent_of_code.Initializer()
     initializer.add("<function_alias>"="<function>")
+    # for example to run above function you can write out
+    initializer.add("2018-3-1"=puzzle_2018_3_1)
     # add other function
     return initializer
 ```
 Now you can set out main_cli as entry points and it will create out CLI with appropriate name and function which was added.
+So for example to run out function puzzle_2018_3_1() you have to run out command as `entry-point-name run 2018-3-1` which
+will run appropriate function as well as submit as desired.

 [advent_of_code_link]: https://adventofcode.com